Is Bisexual An Outdated Term, Definition Of Bisexuality

 The answer is a clear and resounding "no," according to Alexandra Bolles, GLAAD's associate director of campaigns and public engagement.

 Bisexual isn't an outdated term, because it doesn't actually reinforce the gender binary at all, and much of the confusion around the term is rooted in misunderstanding.
-In fact, many bisexual people shifted to a different definition of the term more than a decade ago, one that includes everyone.
-It was crafted by famed bisexual activist and editor of the Bi Women Quarterly Robyn Ochs, who says she continually edited her version of the definition between 2002 and 2005 as she learned more about gender identity from friends and colleagues.
+In fact, non-binary understandings of bisexuality have been around at least since at least 1990 (see Bisexual Manifesto), though they were not then in widespread use.
+Currently the most popular definition, developed more than a decade ago, is one that includes everyone.
+It was crafted by famed bisexual activist and editor of the Bi Women Quarterly Robyn Ochs, who says she continually edited her version of the definition between 2002 and 2005 based on conversations and feedback at her speaking engagements and in bi+ communities.

 The definition she uses now has become widely accepted among the bisexual community: "I call myself bisexual because I acknowledge in myself the potential to be attracted romantically and/or sexually to people of more than one sex and/or gender, not necessarily at the same time, in the same way, or to the same degree."
 In short, this means that bisexual people are attracted to genders like their own and different from their own.